Continued from: Chris Fernandez Talks About Making Money in Personal Training

 So what happened was that I took on anyone that wanted to be trained – like I said, I’ve trained stay-at-home moms, professional athletes and I’ve also trained CEO’s of big companies because I live in the Bay Area (California) and the kind of people that they are looking for are one-on-one training with a professional trainer; not just a personal trainer – a professional trainer; someone that lives the life.

-That’s the comment that I would get over and over again was “You practice what you preach and we could feel the passion when you train us.” and every client would tell me that’s why they liked training with me.
+That’s the comment that I would get over and over again was “You practice what you preach and we could feel the passion when you train us.” and every client would tell me that’s why they liked training

 They would say: “All I need is to train just two months.” and they would instead train with me for a year and I would say to myself: “I thought you couldn't afford it?”